dmn8green/SOC-LED-FW-SW/doc/SWDesign.md

 ### Station Controller

-The Station Controller is an on-site ESP32 micro controller delivered on an AppliedLogix designed PCB in a custom enclosure.
-Each charging station will support one or two charging ports (typically to the left and right of a central pillar).
+The Station Controller is an on-site ESP32 micro controller on an AppliedLogix designed PCB in a custom enclosure.
+Each Station Controller supports one or two LED bars, one for each charging port.
+The charging ports are typically on the left and right side of a central pillar.

 The Station Controller is connected to the Internet via Ethernet and WiFi.
-The Station Controller is powered by PoE, and the WiFi connection is used as a backup for Ethernet.
-The Station Controller provides a method for registering the station with the AWS database.
-During normal operation, the Station Controller will  interpret MQTT messages from the Proxy Broker and conrol the LED status bar(s).
+The Station Controller is powered by PoE;  a WiFi connection is used as a backup for Ethernet.

+The Station Controller allows installers to register the station.
+During normal operation, the Station Controller will  interpret MQTT messages from the Proxy Broker and control the LED status bar(s).

 ### Proxy Broker

-The initial design called for the Station Controller to query the ChargePoint API directly.
-Initial testing showed this would likely be inefficient and expensive.
-A new design included the Proxy Broker, which makes requests of the ChargePoint API and delivers status updates to Station Controllers via MQTT.
+The Proxy Broker centralizes requests to the ChargePoint API and delivers status updates to Station Controllers via MQTT.
+This is Javascript code running under Ubuntu on an AWS EC2 instance.

 #### AWS Lambda